Wilson County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the DPS proves its case, your license will be suspended for the applicable period (90 days for failing a test, 180 days for refusing).
+• Suspension Upheld: If the DPS prevails at the ALR hearing, your license will be suspended for the applicable period (90 days for failing the test, 180 days for refusing).

-• Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be lifted, and your driving privileges will be restored.
+• Suspension Overturned: If you win the ALR hearing, the suspension will be lifted, and your driving privileges will be restored.

 Hardship/Restricted License in Texas

-• Costs and Application Process: Applying for an occupational license involves filing a petition with the court, providing supporting documentation, and paying associated fees.
-A judge must approve the petition.
+• Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing supporting documentation.
+There are also court fees associated with the application.

-• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back